jdsham/hf-ai-agents-course/docs/src/ARCHITECTURE.md

 - Synthesizing information from multiple sources

 **Graph Compilation and Invocation Pattern:**
-When used via the entry point, the multi-agent system follows a specific compilation and invocation pattern:
+When used via the entry point, the multi-agent system follows a specific compilation and invocation pattern with comprehensive observability:
-- **Single Graph Compilation**: The workflow graph is compiled once during system initialization
+- **Single Graph Compilation**: The workflow graph is compiled once during system initialization with OpikTracer integration
 - **Configuration Supply**: Entry point supplies graph configuration and prompts to the multi-agent system factory
 - **Factory Processing**: Factory processes configuration contents and sets appropriate values in the graph
 - **Prompt Injection**: Factory injects prompts when building and compiling the graph
+- **Observability Setup**: Factory creates OpikTracer with graph integration for comprehensive monitoring
-- **Per-Question Invocation**: The compiled graph is invoked once per question to be answered
+- **Per-Question Invocation**: The compiled graph is invoked once per question to be answered with unique thread_id
 - **Isolated Graph State**: Each question has its own isolated graph state when the graph is invoked
+- **Thread-Based Tracing**: Each question processing iteration uses a unique thread_id for isolated trace analysis
 - **Batch Processing**: When the entry point script iterates through multiple questions, a new graph state is created for each question
 - **Single Question Per Run**: A single graph run will answer only one question
 - **No State Crossing**: There will never be any crossing of questions in the same state - each question maintains complete isolation
 - **Graph State Return**: After each graph run, the entry point receives the complete graph state containing all workflow information
 - **Output Extraction**: The entry point extracts the final answer and reasoning trace from the returned graph state
 - **Batch Results Storage**: Extracted answers and reasoning traces are stored in batch result files for all processed questions
+- **Trace Management**: Real-time trace flushing after each question processing iteration

 **Why the System Exists:**
 The system employs a multi-agent approach to break down complex reasoning problems into specialized tasks: